A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 \subsubsection{Inference}

 \paragraph{Likelihood} We fit our emulator to the mean measurement of the 10 realizations of the $\Lambda$CDM redshift-space mocks.
-We assume a Gaussian data likelihood with covariance $\cov_{\rm{tot}}$, which incorporates the total error budget of our analysis.
-This covariance includes contributions from sample variance in the data vector ($\cov_{\rm data}$), sample variance in the simulations used for training ($\cov_{\rm train}$) and the intrinsic emulator error ($\cov_{\rm emu}$):
+We assume a Gaussian data likelihood with covariance $\cov_{\rm{tot}}$, which incorporates the total error budget of our analysis. \footnote{The validity of the Gaussian likelihood assumption for density-split clustering is explored in Appendix~A of \cite{CuestaLazaro2023:2309.16539}.} This covariance includes contributions from sample variance in the data vector ($\cov_{\rm data}$), sample variance in the simulations used for training ($\cov_{\rm train}$) and the intrinsic emulator error ($\cov_{\rm emu}$):

 \paragraph{Covariance} To calculate $\cov_{\rm data}$, we measure the DSC multipoles from 1500 realizations of the small \code{AbacusSummit} simulations, which are $500\, \Mpch$ on a side and use the baseline \code{AbacusSummit} cosmology.
 We choose a combination of HOD parameters that produce multipoles that minimize the $\chi^2$ with respect to the data vector measured from the $\Lambda$CDM simulations.
 We then divide the covariance by a factor of 64 to compensate for the volume difference between the small \code{AbacusSummit} boxes and the $2000\,\Mpch$ $\Lambda$CDM boxes.
 We note that here, we have assumed that the noise in the data vector is that associated to a single box of the $\Lambda$CDM simulations.
 To account for the finite volume of the simulations used for training, we repeat the same procedure to calculate $\cov_{\rm train}$, so effectively $\cov_{\rm train} = \cov_{\rm data}$ for this analysis.
 Finally, to estimate $\cov_{\rm emu}$, which accounts for the error due to an imperfect emulation of the multipoles, we compare the emulator predictions $\model(\Par^{\rm test})$ against the multipoles measured from our test set of simulations, $\data^{\rm test}$, and compute the covariance of the absolute emulator error $\Delta^{{\rm test}}= \model(\Par^{\rm test})-\data^{\rm test}$ as